 - Damages: you suffered losses as a result.

 Consider a situation where you were hit by a person who was texting while driving.
 They had a duty to pay attention while driving, and they breached that duty by texting.
-But for their texting and driving, there would have been an accident, and you wouldn’t have been hurt.
+But for their texting and driving, there wouldn’t have been a crash and you wouldn’t have been hurt.
 Finally, you suffered damages — such as broken bones, lost wages, and damage to your car — from the crash.

-This is a clear example of negligence, but there are situations where it is more complicated, such as in multi-car accidents.
-Our team of experienced Charlotte personal injury attorneys will investigate your case to ensure that all responsible parties are held accountable for your losses.
+This is a clear example of negligence, but there are situations where it is more complicated, such as in multi-car collisions.
+Our team of experienced North Carolina personal injury attorneys will investigate your case to ensure that all responsible parties are held accountable for your losses.